aurorascharff/next14-message-box/STEPS.md

 - Return result.data.content in the payload.
 - Explain form reset

 Notes: Maintain the entered value when there is error.
 Maybe this could be changed to be valid.
 Let's return the content and set it as the defaultValue so it's not lost.
 Uncontrolled inputs reset automatically after an action finishes.
+Native form stuff that prev hasn't been so relevant to React.

 ## Slow server action